tudelft-reit/REIT-Python-Package-Template/README.md

 If you're ready to publish your package to [PyPI](https://pypi.org/) (i.e. you want to be able to run `pip install my-package-name` from anywhere), follow the [uv instructions](https://docs.astral.sh/uv/guides/publish/).
 In short, they boil down to running `uv build` and `uv publish`.

+Pixi does not support yet building and publishing conda packages.

 ## Updating your project when the template changes